 Joining the existing range of inline sliding doors OS-44 and OS-77, the Origin OS-29 sliding door uses the same design and technology.
 The only significant difference is the reduction in the middle mullion on patio doors with a two or three panel configuration.
 All other frame details and dimensions remain the same.

-Suitable for new build or replacement sliding door installations, OS-29 comes as two, three or four panel sliding doors with a double or triple track arrangement.
+Suitable for new build or replacement sliding door installations, the Origin OS-29 sliding door comes as two, three or four panel sliding doors with a double or triple track arrangement.

-Anyone familiar with the existing range is getting the same door.
+Anyone familiar with the existing Origin sliding doors range is getting the same door.

 By far, the introduction of the OS-29 gives Origin an important product within their range.
 Not only does it complement their OS-20 Artisan model-based using Cortizo, it also creates a number of solutions for end-user customers and the trade.